alexsaballos/alexsaballos/README.md

 # 👋 Hi, I'm Alex Saballos

-Electrical Engineer | Computer Scientist | Engineer in Training (EI/EiT) B.S.
+Electrical Engineer | Web Developer | Engineer in Training (EI/EiT) B.S.
 Electrical Engineering · Minor in Mathematics

 I am an Electrical Engineer with a strong focus on **systems engineering**, **embedded systems**, and **full-stack software development**.
 My work bridges **hardware, software, and real-world deployment**, with a strong emphasis on correctness, maintainability, and trustworthiness.